Introducing allergen foods to your baby

 Even babies that come from a family with a history of food allergy should be given these foods rather than avoiding them.
 Delaying these foods clearly does not prevent allergies.
 It should be noted that a small number of babies will go on to develop food allergies following this advice.

 Introducing these foods before the age of one and continuing to provide on a regular basis helps your baby's immune system to recognise these proteins as being friendly and not a danger to mount a defence against.

 When an infant is ready, at around 6 months, but not before 4 months, start to introduce a variety of solid foods, starting with iron-rich foods, while continuing breast feeding.

 This nip allergies in the bub website provides loads of information on introducing nuts, eggs, dairy, and wheat in your baby's diet and different forms of these foods depending on how how many months Bub is.

 It also gives important information symptoms of allergy reactions if your baby does react to any foods.

 Many folks get confused between peanuts and tree nuts.
-Peanuts are actually a legume rather than a proper nut as they grow under ground.
+Peanuts are actually a legume rather than a proper nut as they grow underground.
 Tree nuts grow on trees/above ground and are all the other nuts: almonds brazil nuts, cashews, hazel nuts, macadamia nuts, pecans, pistachios.
 A coconut is not a nut despite having the word nut in its name.

-So the best thing for baby to help minimise risk of allergies developing is to introduce allergenic foods before turing one in an acceptable form and keep up in the diet 2-3 times per week.
+So the best thing for baby to help minimise risk of allergies developing is to introduce allergenic foods before turning one in an acceptable form and keep up in the diet 2-3 times per week.

 Du Toit et al. Randomized Trial of Peanut Consumption in Infants at Risk for Peanut Allergy.
 N Engl J Med 2015; 372:803-813DOI: 10.1056/NEJMoa1414850